Commercial Pilot Glider, Oral Prep

 - Lenticular cloud caps mark the crests

-- Lift on upwind side; sink downwind; rotor turbulence below
+- Lift on upwind side of each crest; sink downwind; rotor turbulence below

 VII.Performance Maneuvers